katiasmundi/miniature-octo-fiesta/BookingSystem/Phase1/kati_report_1.md

 # 4️⃣ Findings (filled with examples → replace)

-> Fill in one row per finding.
-Focus on clarity and the most important issues.

 | ID | Severity | Finding | Description | Evidence / Proof |
 |------|-----------|----------|--------------|------------------|